kvaidas/debootscript/README.md

 * ip command (from iproute2)
 * sfdisk
 * 1GB of diskspace
+* cryptsetup if using encryption

 ```
   Usage: ./debootscript.sh <options>
   Available options:
   -h                        print usage information
   -b <root_device>          (mandatory) which block device to install to
   -n <target_hostname>      hostname of target system
   -t <partition_type>       partition type to use ("gpt" or "mbr")
+  -e <encryption_password>  password to use for disk encryption
   -l                        use LVM
   -d                        install debian instead of ubuntu
   -r <release>              distro release (defaults are focal for ubuntu and buster for debian)
   -m <url>                  mirror url to use
   -u <username>             (mandatory) name of user to create
   -s <ssh_key>              (mandatory if -p not used) install sshd and set this key for the new user
   -p <password>             (mandatory if -s not used) password to set for the new user
 ```